 Finding and approaching people who are actively looking for a product or service online means you’re finding leads that are already hot.

 You don’t have to convince them they need a fitness tracker.
-You don’t have to paint a picture when with the fitness tracker they are finally fit and healthy and conventionally happy.
+You don’t have to paint a picture when you're with the fitness tracker, they are finally fit and healthy and conventionally happy.

 And that’s half the job done.